 Dog Park: There is community interest in a dog park in South Glengarry.
 There is room for a 2 acre dog park at the north end of Glen Walter Regional Park in place of the grass ball diamond.
 Before investing in a fully designed and developed dog park, the Township may choose to create a temporary dog off-leash area using deer fencing, t-posts, corrugated plastic signage and a prefab auto-closing gate.
-If community use warrants further investment, a dog park should be developed in this location.
+If community use warrants further investment, a dog park should be developed in this location and investigate the need to light the pathway leading to the dog park.
 Refer to Appendix E for dog park design considerations.

 Outdoor Rink/ Skating Loop: There is community interest in an outdoor rink at Glen Walter Regional Park.
 This park has two large areas for parking at the south entrance.
 It is unlikely that both areas are needed for parking during the winter.
 The larger parking area could be paved and converted to an ice rink or skating loop during the winter.
 Skating loops and skating trails have become popular in recent years.
 They are better suited for leisure skating than a hockey rink and appeal to a range of skating abilities.
 Considering that all other outdoor rinks in South Glengarry are hockey rinks, providing a different skating experience may attract users from throughout the Township.
 At present the Park does not have municipal servicing so water could not be accessed to flood the ice.
+When servicing is developed, support a communitybased initiative to provide facilities.